 Advances in dental technology regularly produce new equipment and procedures which aim to make dental treatment more comfortable, efficient and effective.
-The dental laser is one such piece of equipment that has many applications and is a welcome part of modern dental practice.
+The dental laser is one such piece of equipment that has many applications.
+Laser dentistry is a welcome part of modern dental practice.

 Dr Ailin Teo is excited to introduce the AMD® Picasso diode laser into her practice, primarily for soft tissue surgery and periodontal (gum) treatments.
 She wants to tell you more about this technology so that you know what to expect.

 What Is Soft Tissue Surgery?

 Soft tissue surgery in the mouth usually involves removing or reshaping some of the soft tissues of the mouth.
 This might involve normal tissues of the mouth, including the gums and the mucosa which lines the entire oral cavity (cheeks, lips, tongue).
 Sometimes overgrown gum tissue, ulcers, fibromas or other “abnormal” soft tissues require surgical removal or reshaping.